jorditorresBCN/Assignments-2017/Lab8.md

 ```

-*Warnings: By default, Elasticsearch runs in the foreground, prints its logs to the standard output (stdout), and can be stopped by pressing Ctrl-C. Keep the terminal open where elastic search is running to be able to keep the instance running.You could also use [`nohup`](https://en.wikipedia.org/wiki/Nohup) mode to run the instance in the background.*
+*Warnings: By default, Elasticsearch runs in the foreground, prints its logs to the standard output (stdout), and can be stopped by pressing `Ctrl-C`.
+Keep the terminal open where elastic search is running to be able to keep the instance running.You could also use [`nohup`](https://en.wikipedia.org/wiki/Nohup) mode to run the instance in the background.
+Elasticsearch requires Java 8 or later.
+Use the official Oracle distribution.
+You can check the java version of your platform using the command `java -version`*

 <a name="Tasks32"/>